Solo or Duo available

-I was spotted during my 2012 work at Gillingham's Will Adams Festival by a representative from Japan, and with Elizabeth York was invited to go and work in Japan this Autumn.
+I was spotted during my 2012 work at Gillingham's Will Adams Festival by a representative from Japan, and with Elizabeth York was invited to go and work in Japan in 2013.

 What a pity it costs around £7000 to fly a collection of instruments safely across the world!
 Can't really blame their budget for not reaching that, but it was great to be invited.

-So that's why we nearly worked in Japan this year!
+So that's why we nearly worked in Japan!

 Why have Solo or Duo?